Home » Seasonal » Halloween » Halloween Scavenger Hunt

 Halloween Scavenger Hunt

-If you’re looking for an indoor Halloween idea – this Halloween scavenger hunt is a lot of fun for kids!
+If you’re looking for an easy treasure hunt for Halloween?
+This Halloween scavenger hunt is a lot of fun for kids!
 You can do candy or non-candy treats with each clue.
 Or you can even do a final large prize at the end.

 RELATED: Halloween Crafts for Kids